-Ron Alfa (Bio-X Bowes Fellow 2011) returned to medical school to complete the MD portion of the MD/PhD program.
+Ron Alfa (Bio-X Bowes Fellow 2011) will be returning to medical school to complete the MD portion of the MD/PhD program post-graduation.

 Edith Arnold (Bio-X Bowes Fellow 2006) is working at St. Jude Medical as a staff scientist doing research in the Implantable Electronic Systems division.